slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-6. `AuthorizeCallbackEndpoint` (check c flag) handles this `/connect/authorize/callback` request, then somehow (must be other middleware of IdentityServer) a POST redirection request (to users)`https://localhost:7184/signin-oidc` with auth code (in body, not in querystring as the redirection is POST redirection) is initialize
+6. Inside `IdentityServerMiddleware` (HttpContext.User contains "user = Emma" claim), its `AuthorizeCallbackEndpoint` (check c flag) handles this `/connect/authorize/callback` request to generate an auth code (c3.4), then somehow (must be other middleware of IdentityServer) a POST redirection request (to users)`https://localhost:7184/signin-oidc` with auth code (in body, not in querystring as the redirection is POST redirection) is initialize

 ```C#
 /*  https://localhost:7184/signin-oidc POST